canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 ### Images

-All workloads in a Kubernetes cluster are running as an OCI image.
+All workloads in a Kubernetes cluster are run as an OCI image.
-Kubernetes needs to be able to fetch these images and load them into the container runtime, in order to run workloads.
+Kubernetes needs to be able to fetch these images and load them into the container runtime.
-For a Canonical Kubernetes deployment, it is necessary to fetch the images used by its features (network, dns, etc) as well as any images that are needed to run specific workloads.
+For Canonical Kubernetes, it is also necessary to fetch the images used by its features (network, dns, etc.) as well as any images that are needed to run specific workloads.

 ```{note}